Sea otter conservation

 Sea otters in the Olympic Coast National Marine Sanctuary are descendants of otters translocated from Alaska in 1969 and 1970.

 Sea otter conservation began in the early 20th century, when the sea otter was nearly extinct due to large-scale commercial hunting.
 The sea otter was once abundant in a wide arc across the North Pacific ocean, from northern Japan to Alaska to Mexico.
 By 1911, hunting for the animal's luxurious fur had reduced the sea otter population to fewer than 2000 individuals in the most remote and inaccessible parts of its range.
 The IUCN lists the sea otter as an endangered species.
 Threats to sea otters include oil spills, and a major spill can rapidly kill thousands of the animals.

 During the 20th century, sea otter populations recovered from remnant populations in the far east of Russia, western Alaska, and California.
 Beginning in the 1960s, efforts to translocate sea otters to previously populated areas were also successful in restoring sea otters to other parts of the west coast of North America.
 Populations in some areas are now thriving, and the recovery of the sea otter is considered one of the greatest successes in marine conservation.

 In three important parts of its range, however, sea otter populations have recently declined or have plateaued at depressed levels.
 In the Aleutian Islands, a massive and unexpected disappearance of sea otters has occurred since the 1980s.
 The cause of the decline is not known, although the observed pattern of disappearances is consistent with a rise in orca predation.
 In Russia, the sea otter population has declined precipitously, with illegal poaching suspected as a possible cause.
 In the 1990s, California's sea otter population stopped growing for reasons that are probably different from the difficulties facing Alaska's otters.
 A high prevalence of infectious disease in juveniles and adults has been found to cause many sea otter deaths.
 A parasite, which is often fatal to sea otters, is carried in the feces of wild and domestic cats.
+Oil spills are also threatening to sea otters, both for the toxins released into the water and potential for hypothermia resulting from a degradation of the insulating layer of the otters' fur.